Operating Hours & Seasons

 The Celebration of Freedom, which includes historican and family activities, is usually on the weekend closest to July 4.
 The next one will be July 5, 2014.

 A Revolutionary War Weekend is usually the first weekend in October.
-It celebrates the upcountry's rich Revolutionary War heritage with events at Cowpens National Battlefield, Kings Mountain National Military Park, and Walnut Grove Plantation.
-The next one will be October 4 - 7, 2014.
+It celebrates the upcountry's rich Revolutionary War heritage with events at Cowpens National Battlefield, Kings Mountain National Military Park, Walnut Grove Plantation, and the City of Gaffney.
+The next one will be October 3 - 7, 2014.
 See www.RevWarWeekend.com for more information.

 All programs at Cowpens National Battlefield are free and open to the public.